Anbani/anbani.github.io/static/files/privacy_policy.md

 ### Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to App setting preferences (activated keyboards and layout theme color).
-The information that I request will be retained on your device and is not collected by me in any way.
+The application DOES NOT collect any personally identifiable information including but not limited to name, email and etc.

+The service does collect statistical information about the application usage and user's setting preferences (activated keyboards and layout theme color).
+Statistical information is provided by Google Analytics that identifies each user by unique IDs and no personally identifiable information is traceable.

 The app does use third party services that may collect information used to identify you listed in Service Providers section.